-- Extensive discussion on the size and the composition of the Board. - Having reviewed the criteria for Board membership and the resulting changes to the Corporate Governance charter, the Nomination Committee closely worked with an outside consultant to find several new directors. - It also discussed the renewal of existing directors and proposed to the Board a list of candidates for election by the shareholders in April 2020 for a 1-, 2- or 3-year mandate. - Met with several candidates for the position of Chief Financial Officer and submitted proposal to the Board. - After each meeting, the Board is briefed in writing about the work of the Nomination Committee.
+The Nomination Committee met eight times with an attendance rate of 95.833%.
+Some of the members of the Nomination Committee participated via Skype in one or more meetings.
+Following the results of the external Board assessment, the Nomination Committee had an extensive discussion on the size and the composition of the Board.
+Having reviewed the criteria for Board membership and the resulting changes to the Corporate Governance charter, the Nomination Committee closely worked with an outside consultant to find several new directors.
+It also discussed the renewal of existing directors and proposed to the Board a list of candidates for election by the shareholders in April 2020 for a 2- or 3-year mandate.

+The Nomination Committee also met with several candidates for the position of Chief Financial Officer and submitted a proposal to the Board.

+After each meeting, the Board is briefed in writing about the work of the Nomination Committee.